NFL star Michael Bennett skips direct deposits and keeps checks 'until the end of the season'

 “I keep my checks until the end of the season to make sure I don’t spend any money.
 And then at the end of the season, I deposit it,” said Bennett, who initially signed with the Seattle Seahawks in 2009 as a free agent.

-PHILADELPHIA EAGLES' MICHAEL BENNETT CONFRONTS CAMERAMAN AFTER LOSS
+FLASHBACK: PHILADELPHIA EAGLES' MICHAEL BENNETT CONFRONTS CAMERAMAN AFTER LOSS

 To survive, Bennett lives off the money he budgeted and saved during his previous years in the league.
-The three-time Pro Bowler’s total earnings will reach $59 million at the end of this season, reports CNBC.
+The three-time Pro Bowler’s total earnings will reach $59 million at the end of this season, according to CNBC.

-Bennet, who is from Louisiana, said he learned the value of budgeting during his childhood in when he worked odd jobs.
+Bennett, who is from Louisiana, said he learned the value of budgeting during his childhood when he worked odd jobs.

 “I had different jobs, and I used to save my money to buy me and my brother’s school clothes,” he said.
 “I worked at a water park, a grocery store and most of the time I was a lifeguard.
 I was a lifeguard for four years.”